marenderu/SEA-Salon/README.md

 6. clone this repo and open the .sln file located at (SEA-Salon\SEA Salon)

-7. press the green run icon in the top right of visual studio to run the file
+7. press the green run icon in the top middle of visual studio to run the file
 ![configuration](SEA%20Salon/SEA%20Salon/Images/readme-config5.jpg)

 ## How to use app